ZSaynor/zsaynor.github.io/README.md

 The interactive web application 'Cooking Assitant' is an application designed to help with recipe selection and preparation instructions.
-It was designed by Zac Saynor in unit HIT238 The Mobile Paradigm at CDU as assignment 1.
-Hosted here on github pages is the first MVP prototype which currently contains:
+Hosted here on github pages is Sprint 1 of Assignment 2 which contains:

 - Home/Title page
 - List of recipes page, with 5 examples
 - Recipe details page for each example recipe with generic example data